Skip site navigation (1)Skip section navigation (2)

 larger numbers.

-Although termcap's extensibility was rarely used (it was never the
+Although termcap's extensibility was rarely used -- the claimant was

-mine their type and optionally store and retrieve them in a way which
+ties, to determine their type, and to optionally store and retrieve

-did not interfere with other applications.
-These are referred to as
+them in a way that did not interfere with other applications. ncurses

-predefined capability names are needed.
+standard capability list are needed.

 The ncurses utilities tic and infocmp have a command-line option "-x"